jpperkins30-ai/real-estate-platform/docs/testing.md

 # Testing Guide

 > **Note**: This document provides a general overview of testing practices.
-For a comprehensive list of test cases and detailed testing procedures, refer to the [Test Plan](./test-plan.md).
+For details on our standardized testing approach, refer to [TEST-GUIDE.md](../client/TEST-GUIDE.md) and [TESTING.md](../client/TESTING.md).

+## Standardized Testing Approach

+The Real Estate Platform has implemented a standardized testing methodology that all developers must follow.
+Key elements of this approach include:

+1. **Test Case ID Tracking**: All tests include unique identifiers (e.g., "TC101") that link to the test plan
+2. **Flattened Test Structure**: Tests are organized in a flat directory structure with consistent naming
+3. **Automated Validation**: Pre-commit hooks, pre-test validation, and CI/CD integration ensure tests follow standards
+4. **Comprehensive Test Plan**: All test cases are documented in [test-plan.json](../client/test-plan.json)

+Before writing any tests, please review:
+- [TEST-GUIDE.md](../client/TEST-GUIDE.md) - Quick reference guide for the testing process
+- [TESTING.md](../client/TESTING.md) - Comprehensive testing documentation and standards
+- [test-plan.json](../client/test-plan.json) - Machine-readable test case catalog

+Our testing system includes multiple enforcement layers to ensure standards are followed throughout the development process.

 ## Overview